sequelize/sequelize/CONTRIBUTING.md

 _Please note!_ The github issue tracker should only be used for feature requests and bugs with a clear description of the issue and the expected behaviour (see below).
-All questions belongs to [Slack](https://sequelize.slack.com), [StackOverflow](https://stackoverflow.com/questions/tagged/sequelize.js) or [Google groups](https://groups.google.com/forum/#!forum/sequelize).
+All questions belong on [Slack](https://sequelize.slack.com), [StackOverflow](https://stackoverflow.com/questions/tagged/sequelize.js) or [Google groups](https://groups.google.com/forum/#!forum/sequelize).

 # Issues
 Issues are always very welcome - after all, they are a big part of making sequelize better.
 However, there are a couple of things you can do to make the lives of the developers _much, much_ easier: